 Principle 5: Maintain the board as a well-functioning, balanced team led by the chair

-The Group is currently overseen by a Board comprised of an independent Non-Executive Chairman, one Executive Director and five Non-Executive Directors, three of which are independent
+The Group is currently overseen by a Board comprised of a Non-Executive Chairman, one Executive Director and five Non-Executive Directors, three of which are independent.

 During the year, the Nomination Committee considered the tenure of the Company’s Chairman in light of the requirement under the 2018 UK Corporate Governance Code that a chair should not remain in post beyond nine years from the date of their first appointment to the board.

 The Senior Independent Director therefore led a review of the Chairman’s appointment.
 The review determined that the Chairman continues to perform his role effectively and that he continued to be independent in both character and judgement.
 It was also considered that it was not currently an appropriate time to undertake a search for a new chair.
 The Board therefore concluded that Peter Jensen should continue in his role as Chairman.
 The Committee will review this position again prior to the 2023 AGM.

-Other Independent Non-Executives are Tunde Otulana, who is currently Chief Medical Officer of Veloxis Pharmaceuticals in North Carolina, Mary Tavener who is currently former CFO for Advanced Medical Solutions (“AMS”) and Cheryl MacDiarmid, Senior Vice President and Head of Global Commercial Strategy for ViiV Healthcare.
+Other Independent Non-Executives are Tunde Otulana, who is currently Chief Medical Officer of Veloxis Pharmaceuticals in North Carolina, Mary Tavener who is the former CFO for Advanced Medical Solutions (“AMS”) and Cheryl MacDiarmid, Senior Vice President and Head of Global Commercial Strategy for ViiV Healthcare.

 The Non-Executive Chairman, Peter Jensen, is responsible for ensuring the efficient and effective working of the Board as well as for implementing the strategy of the Group and ensuring the effectiveness of executive functions.
 He leads the Board while focusing on the Group’s long-term strategy and the achievement of its objectives.